Genesis 29:22

 So Laban invited all the men of that place and prepared a feast.

-invited all the men of the place
+So Laban invited all the men of that place

-and prepared a feast
+and prepared a feast.

 Persons / Places / Events